saifkhan-m/ParaSum/README.md

 # ParaSum

-**This code is adapted from EMNLP 2019 paper [Text Summarization with Pretrained Encoders](https://arxiv.org/abs/1908.08345)** using [this](https://github.com/nlpyang/PreSumm) github repo.
-Please refer their repo for more details about their work.
+**This code is adapted from EMNLP 2019 paper [Text Summarization with Pretrained Encoders](https://arxiv.org/abs/1908.08345)** using [this](https://github.com/nlpyang/PreSumm) Github repo.
+Please refer to their repo for more details about their work.